Job Search Masterclass Finding and Evaluating Opportunities

 "I put together a short 1-page look at how your rivals are handling [Industry Problem] and how [Company] could do better; can I send it to you?"

 Quick Tip: Never start by sending your resume; start with a "Work Example" or a "Case Study of One" that solves their specific, guessed problem.
+Your personal brand story is the foundation for making this outreach feel authentic rather than transactional.

 Make It Easy for Them to Say Yes